montaigneio/montaigne/journal.md

 ### review

-Havel is role model.
-He shows us waht a public figure, a politician and a citizen ca be.
+Havel is a role model.
+He shows us what a public figure, a politician and a citizen can be.
 He is definitely not afraid to think deeper and to express himself.
-He is not afraid of expressing not popular opinions.
+He is not afraid to formulate unpopular opinions.
 He tries to understand pluses and minuses of each system.
 E.x. he is for continous political integration, but he thinks globalization is a problem.
 He recognized the pitfalls of both Soviet regime and consumerism society that both causes normalization and standartization of people.

-It was interesting for me to read his book for several reasons: to learn his story; to learn about his thoughts; to take a look at his diary.
+It was interesting for me to read his book for several reasons:

+  - to learn his story
+  - to learn about his thoughts
+  - to take a look at his diary

 The diary of the President was an interesting read on itself.
 It contained his agenda for a lot of days and it showed him as a real simple very likable human, which is quite opposite of the politicians of the day.